BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyPhoneRepairCalc/instructions.md

 Fill in ALL 10 blanks in the starter code with the correct code.
 Blanks look like this: ???

-You will also WRITE TESTS starting on line 62
+You will also WRITE TESTS for the functions starting on line 62

-When finished, type in both Test Runs to make sure your code works correctly.
+When finished, type in both Example Runs to make sure the whole app works correctly.
 If no errors, submit your Replit URL to Canvas

-Test Run 1:
+Example Run 1:
 ```
 $-$-$-$-$-$-$-$-$-$-$-$
 Phone Repair Calculator